jade9890/DecemberCodingChallenge2024/README.md

         Objective: implement collinearity detection to find antinodes in a grid. (cross product)

         difficulty level: 6/10?
 Implementing hashmaps are also new to me so I needed help with the syntax, such as using the get and put functions, creating the hashmap, iterating through the keys and accessing the values within the keys.
 But everything else I did by myself, like figuring out how to put the antinodes in the correct place, how to correctly increase the count, etc.

+Day 9:
+        start: 12:32pm
+        finish:
+        total time:

+        Objective: String manipulation.
+Compact all file blocks on a disk to eliminate gaps and calculate a checksum based on the positions and IDs of the compacted file blocks.

+        difficulty level: 4/10.
+Wasn't too bad, I had a little bug because I used the wrong length, and I needed some help making it more efficient because at first it was o(n^2).
+Just so you know, I have an exam soon that I've totally given up on so I'm just gonna keep my streak lol.